Models and Information Rates for Multiuser Optical Fiber Channels with Nonlinearity and Dispersion

 \subsection{Capacity Estimates}

+There are many approaches to estimate the capacity of optical fiber channels.
+The technical papers fall into two main categories: they either study the capacity of simplified models, or they develop capacity lower bounds (achievable rates) on the full model by simulation.
+We next review these papers.
+Our document belongs to the former category.

-There are several attempts to obtain capacity estimates for optical fiber channels.
-Narimanov and Mitra \cite{Narimanov2002} studied a single-channel transmission over a multi-span dispersive fiber link.
-A perturbation technique is used to approximate the solution to the nonlinear Schr\"{o}dinger (NLS) equation assuming that the non-linear term is small.
-The capacity expression is found for small nonlinearity.
-Xiang and Zhang \cite{Xiang2011Perturb} extended some of the results of \cite{Narimanov2002}.
-Mecozzi \cite{Mecozzi94} models the propagation of a single signal in a dispersionless fiber link, in which the fiber loss is compensated by equally spaced (lumped) amplifiers with a stochastic differential equation.
-Mecozzi derived an expression for the conditional distribution of the output field given the input field by computing arbitrary (conditional) moments.
-Turitsyn et al \cite{TuritsynPRL2003} also studied single-channel transmission over zero-dispersion fiber links.
-They obtained the conditional distribution using techniques from quantum mechanics.
-For Gaussian inputs and direct-detection, a lower bound on capacity was derived that grows with SNR (prelog = 1/2).
-In \cite{Yousefi2010SumProd,Yousefi2010FokkerPlank,PerSampleIT2011}, Yousefi and Kschischang derived the conditional probability using two different approaches: a sum-product approach and a Fokker-Planck differential equation approach.
-Wei and Plant \cite{WeiPlantArxiv2006} made some useful comments on the results of \cite{TuritsynPRL2003},\cite{Mitra2001} and \cite{Tang2001}.
-Ivakovic et al \cite{IvakovicJLT2007} studied a single-channel long-haul transmission system that uses on-off keying (OOK) and return-to-zero (RZ) pulses.
-They estimate numerically the achievable information rate for independent uniformly distributed inputs when the effects of the Kerr non-linearity, chromatic dispersion and amplified spontaneous emission are taken into account.
-The information rate is upper bounded by 1 bit/symbol because OOK is used and therefore the computed rate is not a good estimate for the capacity.
+Splett et al \cite{Splett1993} study a single-channel system and derive an approximate formula for the power spectral density of the intrachannel four-wave mixing (FWM) at the center frequency assuming the input signal has uncorrelated spectral components.
+They derive an achievable information rate expression by treating FWM as additive Gaussian noise.
+The information rate has a peak at a finite input power.
+They modify the power spectral density expression of FWM to obtain a similar result for multi-channel systems where cross-phase modulation (XPM) is ignored.
+Narimanov and Mitra \cite{Narimanov2002} study a single-channel transmission over a multi-span dispersive fiber link.
+They use a perturbation technique to approximate the solution to the nonlinear Schr\"{o}dinger (NLS) equation assuming that the nonlinear term is small and they derive a capacity expression.
+Xiang and Zhang \cite{Xiang2011Perturb} extend some of the results of \cite{Narimanov2002}.

+Mecozzi \cite{Mecozzi94} models the propagation of a single signal in a dispersionless fiber link, in which the fiber loss is compensated by distributed amplification.
+Mecozzi derives an expression for the conditional distribution of the output field given the input field by computing all (conditional) moments.
+Turitsyn et al \cite{TuritsynPRL2003} also study single-channel transmission over zero-dispersion fiber links.
+They obtain the conditional distribution using techniques from quantum mechanics.
+For Gaussian inputs, a sampling receiver and direct-detection, a lower bound on capacity is derived that grows logarithmically with the signal-to-noise ratio (SNR) with a pre-log = 1/2.
+In \cite{Yousefi2010SumProd,Yousefi2010FokkerPlank,PerSampleIT2011}, Yousefi and Kschischang derive the conditional probability using two different approaches: a sum-product approach and a Fokker-Planck differential equation approach.
+Wei and Plant \cite{WeiPlantArxiv2006} make useful comments on the results of \cite{TuritsynPRL2003},\cite{Mitra2001} and \cite{Tang2001}.